appium/appium-espresso-driver/README.md

 - `appium driver run espresso print-espresso-path` prints the path to the Appium Espresso server root.
 You can modify the gradle file directly if [Espresso Build Config](#espresso-build-config) was not sufficient.
 - `appium driver run espresso build-espresso` builds the espresso server since driver version 2.18.0.
 It helps building the espresso server outside Appium process.
 Available environment variables are below:
-  - `SHOW_GRADLE_LOG` configures if the command shows the gradle task logs.
+  - `SHOW_GRADLE_LOG` configures if the command shows the gradle task logs. `true` or `1`  sets it as enabled, but others set it as disabled.
+Defaults to disabled.
   - `TEST_APP_PACKAGE` configures the target application to build the espresso server for.
   - `ESPRESSO_BUILD_CONFIG` is an absolute path to the [Espresso Build Config](#espresso-build-config) as JSON format file.
     - e.g. `SHOW_GRADLE_LOG=true TEST_APP_PACKAGE=your.test.pkg ESPRESSO_BUILD_CONFIG=/path/to/the/config.json appium driver run build-espresso`